 * In the case of using a large bus, etc., there is a traffic restriction.

-- A facility where you can easily learn the necessary actions during a disaster such as disappearance Tuesday, evacuation, and rescue while experiencing the fear of a big earthquake in real time.
-Please refer to the following for inquiries by phone.
+- A facility where you can easily learn the actions required in the event of a disaster such as Tuesday, evacuation, and rescue while experiencing the fear of a large earthquake in a real way.

 Information Sources: NAVITIME JAPAN